sgelb/impositioner/README.md

   - [x] scale and center each single page instead of result. make it an option
 - [x] support for landscape input
 - [x] add license
+- [x] option for binding on top
-- [ ] support folding on short edge
+  - [ ] option for binding on right and bottom
 - [ ] user defined output
   - [x] custom output size
   - [ ] custom layout, e.g. 1x3, allowing whitespace